henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;
 &nbsp;
 &nbsp;
-* White and Latino citizens were given citations higher rates than Blacks by white, Latino and Black officers &nbsp;
+* White and Latino citizens were given citations higher rates than Blacks by white, Latino and Black officers.
 &nbsp;
+&nbsp;
-* Latino officers appear far less aggressive in giving citations than in conducting searches
+* Latino officers appear far less aggressive in giving citations than in conducting searches.

 &nbsp;